Last updated January 2020

-Pay only when the job is complete and meets your satisfaction.
+Pay only when the job is complete to your satisfaction.

-Avoid companies that require large deposits or payment in advance.
-If your job requires a lot of materials, and the company is responsible for buying them, it’s reasonable for it to ask you to put up a deposit against these expenses.
+Avoid companies that require large deposits or advance payment.
+If your job requires a lot of materials, and the company is responsible for buying them, it’s reasonable for it to ask you to put up a deposit.
 Otherwise, arrange to pay for all work only when the job is done.
-This arrangement gives you leverage in making sure the work is done properly, and it’s another reason why a fixed-price arrangement works in your favor: A set fee means a company can’t charge for additional hours if it has to take extra time to correct errors.
+This gives you leverage to make sure work is done properly, and it’s another reason why a fixed-price arrangement works in your favor: A set fee means a company can’t charge for additional hours if it has to take extra time to correct errors.

 Be prepared, and deal promptly with surprises.

 Clearing work areas in advance will help get the job started right.
-Handypersons are there to be handy, not to move furniture or clear cabinets.
+Handymen are there to be handy, not to move furniture or clear cabinets.

 Also, deal promptly with problems and, if necessary, ask for amended pricing.
 Essential materials may be unavailable; dry rot may be exposed, requiring more work than planned; outside work might be halted because of foul weather.
 Understand that no one can anticipate every possibility.